 Tooth intrusion occurs when the tooth has been driven into the alveolar process due to an axially directed impact.
 This is the most severe form of displacement injury.
 Pulpal necrosis occurs in 96% of intrusive displacements and is more likely to occur in teeth with fully formed roots.
 Immature root development will usually mean spontaneous re-eruption.
 Mature root development will require repositioning, surgery, and splinting or orthodontic extrusion.
-Treat relatively quickly since the pulp usually becomes necrotic – this can be treated with temporary filling of calcium hydroxide paste followed by root canal therapy.
+This type of injury should be treated relatively quickly since the pulp usually becomes necrotic.
+This can be treated with temporary filling of calcium hydroxide paste followed by root canal therapy.

 Your session is about to expire.
 Do you want to continue logged in?

 WARNING!
 You did not finish creating your certificate.
 Please click CONTINUE below to return to your previous page to complete the process.
 Failure to complete ALL the steps will result in a loss of this test score, and you will not receive credit for this course.